microsoft/dotnet-framework-docker-samples/README.md

 - [dotnetapp-3.5](dotnetapp-3.5) - This sample demonstrates how to build a Docker image for a .NET Framework 3.5 application.

+### ASP.NET Web Form using .NET Framework 4.6.2

+- [aspnetapp](aspnetapp) - This sample demonstrates how to build a Docker image for an ASP.NET Web Form that uses .NET Framework 4.6.2.

 Related Repositories
 --------------------